Let the good times roll at Mardi Gras at The Wharf on Saturday, March 1, 2025 from 3pm-7pm.

 The parade stretches nearly a half mile along Wharf Street, so there are lots of opportunities to spread out and watch the parade.

-For a view from above, check out balcony and rooftop viewing areas at Brighton SW1, Cantina Bambina, Mi Vida, 12 Stories, Del Mar (reservations recommended), Hyatt H-Bar, and Canopy Central (reservations recommended).
+For a view from above, check out balcony and rooftop viewing areas at Limani, Cantina Bambina, Mi Vida, 12 Stories, Del Mar, Hyatt H-Bar, and Canopy Central.
+Reservations are recommended.
 As a bonus, all rooftop viewing areas are serving drinks!

 Do I need a ticket?

 Mardi Gras at The Wharf is free to attend; no tickets are needed.
-Drinks are available for purchase on District Pier and at all Wharf bars and restaurants.
+Drinks are available for purchase in the Market Square Party Zone and at all Wharf bars and restaurants.

 What activities are there at the event?

-Following the parade, the party continues on District Pier and Transit Pier.
-Enjoy live music, get your photo taken at the photo booth, and visit the District Pier Bar to try Hurricanes made with the Wharf’s own Thrasher’s Rum.
+Following the parade, the party continues in Market Square and on Transit Pier.
+Enjoy live music, get your photo taken at the photo booth, and visit the Market Square Party Zone to try Hurricanes made with the Wharf’s own Thrasher’s Rum.
 Don’t miss the fireworks show at 6:30pm!

 What activities will you have for kids and families?